sqrl-lang/sqrl/README.md

 **Auditable** – It’s easy to understand why a rule fired or a side effect occured, and rules can be safely replayed.

+## Early Preview

+This is an early preview of the SQRL (Smyte Query and Rules Language) open-source release.
+This release is intended to onboard existing community members and prepare us for the full in the near future.
+Through SQRL, we hope to partner with the open source community, and help better address spam on all websites

 ## Documentation

 You can find the **SQRL** (Smyte Query & Rules Language) documentation [on the website](https://twitter.github.io/sqrl).